 - ENViL uses a competency-oriented approach.
-Weinert (1999) describes competencies as "the cognitive skills and abilities that an individual possesses or is able to learn and that are used to solve certain problems, and the associated motivational, volitional and social willingness and skills required to use the solutions successfully and responsibly in changing situations." - ENViL defines Visual Literacy as a group of acquired competencies for the production and reception of images and objects as well as for the reflection on these processes. - The concept of a framework was chosen to cover different national, regional and subject-specific traditions in the diverse European context.
+Weinert (1999) describes competencies as "the cognitive skills and abilities that an individual possesses or is able to learn and that are used to solve certain problems, and the associated motivational, volitional and social willingness and skills required to use the solutions successfully and responsibly in changing situations." - ENVIL defines Visual Literacy as a group of acquired competencies for the production and reception of images and objects as well as for the reflection on these processes.

+• The concept of a framework and the term Visual Literacy were chosen to cover different national, regional and subject-specific traditions in the diverse European context.